PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 :::

-Please review the prerequisites and follow the step-by-step instructions in the relevant guide to successfully set up your Snapshotter Lite Node.
-If you need further assistance, consult our troubleshooting documentation or reach out to our community for support.
+Follow the step-by-step instructions in the relevant guide to set up your Snapshotter Lite Node.
+If you need further assistance, refer to our troubleshooting documentation or reach out to us on [discord](https://discord.com/invite/powerloom) for support.

 ## Adding burner wallet to your node slot